Skip to content

 Alysha Newman of London, Ontario and Olympic silver medalist Andre De Grasse of Scarborough, Ontario each won the bronze medal on Tuesday at the International Association of Athletics Federation Diamond League Finals in Brussels, Belgium.
 Newman won bronze in the Read more

-Amateur Summer Sports NewsAthleticsLeave a comment
+Summer Amateur Sports NewsAthleticsLeave a comment

 Bianca Andreescu becomes first Canadian ever to win a grand slam singles tennis final